upasun/enroute-app/README.md

 # enroute-app
+Note: This code was uploaded here with the permission of the client.
+It is intended to showcase experince with Android mobile development, and it is not the final release given to the client.

 AlarmReceiver - used to receive recurring alarm for server data post

 BootReceiver - used to start app on device boot